 - Visit local markets for fresh vegetables that you can wash and eat raw.

-- In most parts of the world, you should be able to at least find carrots, tomatoes, salad greens, radish, peppers, avocado and other delicious salad ingredients.
+- In most parts of the world, you should be able to at least find tomatoes, salad greens, radish, peppers, avocado and other delicious salad ingredients.

 Gut Infections While Traveling